Space Un/Settlements. Performative Research of the interactions between life in outer space and on Earth

 I intend to translate my research into a series of video essays that integrate artistic, scholarly and documentary strategies.
 While these videos can be presented as individual films, I will also develop installation and exhibition settings that augment and recombine the videos’ time-based logic with the unique possibilities of spatial and performative realizations.

-Supervision: Ferdinand Schmatz
+Tutor: Ferdinand Schmatz

 Image: // Abbildung: San Francisco Space Colony, Ralo Mayer, 2014.